matthewcornell/peepweather/README.txt

 * bugs
-** 2d /settings o ranges: not empty, ints, sorted!
+** /settings o ranges: not empty, ints, sorted!

+** appearance: responsive: when key goes below table, it stretches full width

-** 3d sunrise/set off by an hour? current: twilight = -12 * ephem.degree
+** sunrise/set off by an hour? current: twilight = -12 * ephem.degree
 http://stackoverflow.com/questions/26501745/how-to-determine-if-it-is-daytime-light-outside-in-python-using-ephem-library
 http://rhodesmill.org/pyephem/rise-set.html#computing-twilight
 http://stackoverflow.com/questions/2637293/calculating-dawn-and-sunset-times-using-pyephem
 fred.horizon = '-6' #-6=civil twilight, -12=nautical, -18=astronomical

-** 3d appearance: responsive: when key goes below table, it stretches full width

 * features: to do
+** change terminology - confusion over Low/Med/High: desirability vs. amount o low rain vs. low desirability - high rain o Low means Low Desirability (like Orange or Red) not low amounts of clouds

+-> It might help to change the terms from Low, Medium, High to something like Bad, OK, and Great (or anything else that is more easily understandable without explanation).

-** 1e after clicking on 'save' when changing settings, there's no link to get back to the calendar I have to click the main link then retype my zip to get back to the calendar
+** after clicking on 'save' when changing settings, there's no link to get back to the calendar I have to click the main link then retype my zip to get back to the calendar

 I noticed this as well.
 You don't change settings that often (at least once you've got them tweaked the way you want), but ideally, changing settings should happen within the context of where you came from, and you should be able to easily get back to that.
 When using a zip code, it's not too bad, because it's easy to re-enter, however I used lat/long for one of my sites.
 So what I do is change my settings in another tab, and then simply refresh the one using lat/long to get the updated settings.
 It would be nice to not have to do that.